awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 Type: [CustomDocumentEnrichmentConfiguration](API_CustomDocumentEnrichmentConfiguration.md) object

  ** [Description](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-Description"></a>
-The description of the data source\.
+The description for the data source connector\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`